bl000m/philosophers/README.md

 # philosophers
 **Threads and philosophers.
 42 School project.**

-=> If you are a 42 student visiting this page for inspiration, please enjoy looking for the logic between the lines and playing with it.

 This project is a training to multi-threads/multi-process programming with the use of mutex, in the form of a variant of the famous Dining Philosophers problem.

 # mandatory part